 Explanation: Both glucose and galactose have the same chemical formula but the orientation of –OH group on C4 molecule in both the compounds are different.

-3. One of the following has reducing properties
+3. Which of the following has reducing properties?

 a) Glucuronic acid